yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 {{< note title="Note" >}}

 Starting with v2.0.1, the default password for the default user `yugabyte` is `yugabyte`.
-If YSQL authentication is enabled, then the `yugabyte` user will be prompted for this password.
+If YSQL authentication is enabled, then the `yugabyte` user is prompted for this password.

 For v2.0.0 users, the default user `yugabyte` has no password.
-If you do not want any password to be prompted, then you should not enable YSQL authentication.
+If you don't want any password to be prompted, don't enable YSQL authentication.
 If you want to enable YSQL authentication, then you must first set a password for the `yugabyte` user (in a cluster with YSQL authentication turned off).

 {{< /note >}}